top of page

 • 4 min read

-Starting a business is exciting—but choosing the right legal structure can feel overwhelming.
+Starting a business is exciting!
+However, choosing the right legal structure can feel overwhelming.
 Two of the most common options in the United States are the LLC (Limited Liability Company) and the Corporation.
 While both protect your personal assets, they differ in taxation, ownership structure, paperwork, and long-term growth potential.
+This guide breaks down the differences in simple, practical terms so you can decide which structure fits your goals.

 What Is an LLC?